Certification

 • Passing an aptitude test arranged with the director of graduate studies in French or the director of the Italian program.

-Fulfilling the higher proficiency language requirement:
+Fulfilling the advanced language proficiency requirement:

 • Taking upper-division undergraduate (topics level) or graduate coursework within five years of applying for certification.